mehulagg/gitlab/doc/integration/google_workspace_saml.md

 Google Workspace (formerly G Suite) is a [Single Sign-on provider](https://support.google.com/a/answer/60224?hl=en) that can be used to authenticate with GitLab.

-The following documentation enables Google Workspace as a SAML provider.
+The following documentation enables Google Workspace as a SAML provider for GitLab.

 ## Configure the Google Workspace SAML app